When you go window shopping, how long do you glance at the displays before deciding whether to go in the store?

 If that’s the case, axe the picture altogether.
 The only thing worse than publishing a tiny, poor-quality image is publishing a large, poor-quality image.

-And these days, there’s no excuse for publishing a poor-quality image.
+There’s no excuse for publishing a poor-quality image.
 There are lots of great sites where you can buy (or download for free) royalty-free stock images.
-Some of my favorites:
+Check out my article, 25 Terrific Places to Find Free and Low-Cost Stock Photos.

 Carefully-selected images will enhance – rather than detract from – your story.
 Not only that, images will help visitors remember you longer and connect with you more deeply.

-Surf the web and find three websites (or blogs) that you think look terrific.
+Surf the web and find three websites that you think look terrific.

 - When you first glance at the site, what jumps out at you?